Getting Started

 • Preserve Input Format - the same file type of your original image.
 For example, you imported a .jpg, this will save your enhanced image as a .jpg.

-• JPEG - Common standard file type used and accepted across all computers, web browsers, and social media
+• JPEG - common standard file type used and accepted across all computers, web browsers, and social media

-• PNG - Most preferred for saving graphics or raster image files.
+• PNG - most preferred for saving graphics or raster image files.
 Best for graphics that have transparent backgrounds

-• TIFF - Best used for handling large files to store graphics and image information
+• TIFF - best used for handling large files to store graphics and image information

-Choose from several common options in the dropdown menu.
-If you are unsure which one to use, select “Preserve input color space” to maintain the same color space that was used in the original input file.
+Choose from common options in the dropdown menu.
+If you are unsure which one to use, select “Preserve input color space” to maintain the same color space that was used in the original file.

 image